arangodb/spring-boot-starter/demo/README.md

 findByLocationWithin.forEach(System.out::println);
 ```

-As you can see in our console output, both _Winterfell_ and _Vaes Dothrak_ are located within a 50 kilometers radius
+As you can see in the console output, both _Winterfell_ and _Vaes Dothrak_ are
-around our point.
-But only _Vaes Dothrak_ is obviously more than 40 kilometers away from it.
+located within a 50 kilometers radius around your point.
+But only _Vaes Dothrak_
+is obviously more than 40 kilometers away from it.

 ```
 ## Find all locations within 50 kilometers of 'Winterfell'